 Undimmed presentation detents in SwiftUI

 SwiftUI 4 adds a bunch of great features, such as custom sized sheets.
-However, these sheets will always dim the underlying view, even when they use a smaller size.
-Let’s look at how to fix this.
+However, sheets will always dim the underlying view, even in smaller sizes.
+Let’s fix that.

 Update 2023-05-25: After some discussions and GitHub issues, I have cleaned up the code quite a bit.
 This post now has the latest version.
 You can always visit SwiftUIKit for the latest version of the code.